A savvy cat named Quinn is wont to walk -

 Though living with his peers of fur and paw

-The chatty, cagey fowl severely draw
+The chatty, cagey women strongly draw

 “Her baking leaves quite much in skill to be

-Her gossip is a quite unseemly sight.
+Her talk is quite a sad, unseemly sight.

 “She doesn’t mend or stitch her family’s clothes –